 As the official representation of Switzerland, the embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic and financial affairs, legal arrangements, science, education and culture.

 Coronavirus: Update of the travel restrictions

-Swiss nationals and holders of a Swiss residence permit B or C, citizens of a of a Member State of the European Union and citizens of a Member State of the European Free Trade Association (EFTA) are allowed to enter Switzerland.
+Travel restrictions: Swiss citizens and holders of a Swiss residence permit L, B, C or a national visa D, citizens of a Member State of the European Union and citizens of a Member State of the European Free Trade Association (EFTA) as well as third country citizens who are fully vaccinated with an approved vaccine are allowed to enter Switzerland.
 There are regular direct flights between Russia and Switzerland (Zurich and Geneva).

 For frequently asked questions about returning to Switzerland in times of coronavirus, please visit the page "What does the FDFA advise?".

 For further information on travel restrictions worldwide, please check the FDFA travel advice.

 The Russian Government has decided that until further notice:

 Russian boarders are partly open (tourism, for travelling on business, education and medical purposes).
 International commercial air traffic from and to Russia is temporarily restricted.

 According to the government decree of 1 August 2020, Swiss nationals and people with a residence permit for Switzerland are excluded from the restrictions to enter Russia.
 They can now enter Russia by airway either directly from Switzerland or through one of the countries which also resumed flights with Russia.
 The official list of these countries can be found on the website of the Russian Federation in Russian.
 Information in English is also regularly updated on the website of Aeroflot.